chekrie/Nmap-/README.md

 Nmap scan report for 172.20.10.3
 Host is up (0.0042s latency).
 Nmap done: 1 IP address (1 host up) scanned in 0.17 seconds

+I explored network reconnaissance and security analysis using Nmap.
+I began by installing and configuring the tool, then performed TCP SYN scans across my local network to identify active hosts and open ports.
+I documented the results, researched the common services associated with those ports, and analyzed potential security risks that could arise from exposed services and what am trying to scan entire network its taking long time instead of that i have tries others scan